 Though such nicely equipped air boats cost more to build and maintain, Loxahatchee Everglades Tours believes the increased benefit – both in terms of safety, environmental responsibility, and passenger satisfaction – more than outweighs the cost.

-We begin to sign up our first passengers as they arrive by 9:15am each day.
-The first trip of the day boards at 9:45am and we load and return in 55 minutes.
+We begin to seat our first passengers as they arrive by 8:30am each day (7:30am for private tours).
+The first trip of the day boards before 9:00am and we load and return in 50 minutes (or longer for other tours).
 As we get busier during the day we add more airboats to the line.
 If a boat fills up before the next hour then we add another boat into the line, and so on.
 We only tour when weather, water and business conditions are permitting.

 Lyle Thomas, President CEO CFO COO